Financial Planning Strategies to Enhance Qualified Small Business Stock (QSBS)

 Section 1045 Rollovers

-Founders can also use QSBS to rollover gains over the $10 million exemption into new shares to garner exemption on the excess capital gain.
-As well, if the rollover is into multiple companies, then the shareholder would receive a new $10 million exemption for each new company.
+Founders can also roll over gains above the $10 million QSBS exclusion into new shares, allowing them to potentially exclude additional capital gains.
+As well, if the rollover is into multiple companies, then the shareholder would receive a new $10 million exclusion for each new company.

 Given the tight timeline on the reinvestment, it can be problematic to time the sale of the first company and quickly identify and perform due diligence on the second company.
-One option could be to establish a new C Corporation into which the sale proceeds can be rolled as startup capital.
+One option could be to establish a new C Corporation into which the sale proceeds can be rolled into as startup capital.
 However, this can also be challenging given the need to align the formation of a bona fide new venture with the timing of the liquidity event.
+Moreover, the liquidity event could be a secondary sale of only a portion of a founder’s shares, so it would be exceedingly difficult to start the new C corp while still at the original startup.
+In situations where a QSBS company has gone public and the lockup period is over, a 1045 rollover may be attractive since sales can be timed with greater flexibility in the public markets.

 QSBS Stacking Strategy

-A unique feature of QSBS is that the $10 million capital gain exemption is per tax payer.
-When a QSBS holder transfers some of their shares to another person or trust, the recipient becomes eligible for their own separate $10 million capital gain exemption.
+A unique feature of QSBS is that the $10 million capital gain exclusion is per tax payer.
+When a QSBS holder transfers some of their shares to another person or trust, the recipient becomes eligible for their own separate $10 million capital gain exclusion.
 The recipient also inherits the original holder’s holding period.

 As an example, if a shareholder is issued QSBS on 1/1/20 and three years later their child inherits the stock, they will inherit the original holding period as well.
-Further, if the inherited stock is sold three years later on 1/1/26, then they would be eligible for the $10 million capital gain exemption.
+Further, if the inherited stock is sold three years later on 1/1/26, then they would be eligible for the $10 million capital gain exclusion.
+Although, the QSBS may not be that beneficial if there isn’t much appreciation after the inheritance, since the basis would have received a step-up in basis to market value on the date of death.

-Combining the separate tax payer feature and holding period carryover features of QSBS can be lucrative.
-For instance, a QSBS holder may have $14 million in stock eligible for a $10 million capital gain exclusion.
-If that stock holder were to give 25% of their shares to a child (or a trust with the child as beneficiary), 25% to another child, and 25% to their parent, then each of the recipients would have $3.5 million of stock and a $10 million capital gain exemption.
-Collectively, they would have a capital gain exemption of $40 million if the company had a liquidity event.
+Combining the separate tax payer feature and holding period carryover features of QSBS can be lucrative through “stacking”.
+For instance, a QSBS holder may have $20 million in stock eligible for a $15 million capital gain exclusion.
+If that stockholder were to give 25% of their shares to a child (or a non-grantor trust with the child as beneficiary), 25% to another child, and 25% to their parent, then each of the recipients would have $5.0 million of stock and a $15 million capital gain exclusion.
+Collectively, they would have a capital gain exclusion of $60 million if the company had a liquidity event.
+Gifting to non-grantor trusts can work as well, since they are a separate taxpayer for QSBS purposes.

-Founders should work with their CPA, financial planner, and other advisors when implementing the stacking strategy to avoid running afoul of IRS rules on multiple trusts.
+Founders should work with their CPA, financial planner, and other advisors when implementing the stacking strategy with non-grantor trusts to avoid running afoul of IRS rules on multiple trusts.
 Section 643(f) indicates that multiple trusts may be treated as a single trust if the grantor and beneficiaries are substantially the same and the primary purpose of establishing the trusts is deemed to be tax avoidance.
-In other words, setting up ten trusts to get $100 million of capital gains exclusion for three children isn’t likely to pass muster.
+In other words, setting up ten trusts to get $150 million of capital gains exclusion for three children isn’t likely to pass muster.
+When setting up multiple non-grantor trusts, perhaps it makes sense to use a variety of trustees, vary the trust distribution provisions among the various trusts, and also document non-tax reasons for the trusts to minimize the risk that the trusts would be collapsed into one.
+Though the most conservative approach would be to have no overlapping beneficiaries.

 While trusts provide enhanced asset protection and greater control on distributions, founders should think through the pros and cons of direct gifting or QSBS stacking through trust structures.
 Trusts have additional ongoing costs, administrative requirements, and potentially higher compressed tax rates on the reinvestment.

 Those considering the stacking strategy should keep the lifetime gift exemption in mind.
-While the exemption is set at $13.99 million in 2025, the 2017 Tax Cuts and Jobs Act is scheduled to expire in 2026, reducing the exemption to approximately $7 million.
+While the exemption is set at $13.99 million in 2025 and increasing to $15 million in 2026 due to the OBBBA, the exemption could decrease in the future with changes in legislation.
 In an effort to lower future potential capital gains, an entrepreneur may find themselves in a situation where they end up paying current gift tax by exceeding the lifetime exemption.

 Stacking strategies can be combined with other effective financial planning strategies to help minimize potential tax liability.
 The founder may want to consider gifting sharing to non-grantor trusts in tax-free states to avoid state taxes on the sale and/or reinvestment.
 Moreover, stacking gifts of minority interests can benefit from valuation discounts to minimize the use of the lifetime gift tax exemption.